MertTalas/MertTalas/README.md

 <h1 align="center">Hi there 👋, I am Mert</h1>
 <h3 align="center">I am a new graduate Software Engineer who is curious about learn and develop himself.
 I show my experiences and projects here.</h3>

-- 🔭 I’m currently working on Bilyoner as Android Developer
+- 🔭 I’m currently looking for a job in Munich

 - 📫 How to reach me **merttalass@gmail.com**